lightningdevkit/lightningdevkit.org/docs/_blog/cashapp-enables-lightning-withdrawals-and-deposits-using-ldk.md

 # Results

-The outcome was that we were able to relatively quickly build a lightning wallet to power bitcoin withdrawals and deposits on Cash App taking into the complicated constraints we had as a publicly traded company with tens of millions of users.
+The outcome was that we were able to relatively quickly build a lightning wallet to power bitcoin withdrawals and deposits on Cash App taking into account the complicated constraints we had as a publicly traded company with tens of millions of users.

 Users can now deposit and withdraw their bitcoin to Cash App over lightning, so essentially instant BTC deposits and withdrawals for free.

+To learn more check out this [presentation](https://www.youtube.com/watch?v=kbhL5RqL8Aw) at btc++ explaining some of the trade-offs the Cash App team had to think about when comparing LDK to other solutions.